Hearing loss — more than just turning up the volume

 When your parent starts losing vision, the immediate consequence is that doing things gets harder.
 Reading gets harder.
 Watching television is less enjoyable.
 Driving becomes unsafe.
 These are the obvious problems.
 But the less obvious problems are equally important.

 Independence shrinks.
-Your parent might have been completely independent before, handling all their own affairs, not needing help.
+Your parent might have been completely independent before, handling all their own affairs.
 Vision loss means they might need help reading mail, reading medication labels, seeing the thermostat, finding things in the kitchen.
 Your parent might resist this help fiercely because accepting help means accepting that they're becoming dependent.
 This is often where conflict between adult children and aging parents happens.
-The parent is trying to maintain independence.
-The adult child is trying to help with things the parent can no longer see.
-And nobody is saying the thing that's really happening: your parent is losing independence and that's horrible and scary.

 Fall risk increases dramatically.
-A person who can't see well is more cautious about moving.
-They might shuffle instead of walk.
-They might hold onto walls.
-But even with caution, they can trip on things they didn't see, can miss a step they didn't perceive, can fall.
-Falls in older adults are dangerous.
+The CDC reports that vision impairment doubles the risk of falls in older adults, and falls are the leading cause of injury-related death in people over 65.
+A person who can't see well might shuffle instead of walk, hold onto walls, but even with caution, they can trip on things they didn't see or miss a step they didn't perceive.
 A fall that breaks a hip can spiral into a loss of independence from which your parent never really recovers.
-A fall that causes head injury can cause bleeding in the brain.
-For someone with vision loss, reducing fall risk becomes critical.

 Depression often follows vision loss.
-Your parent has lost something important.
-The world looks different now, less clear.
+The American Foundation for the Blind reports that older adults with vision loss are two to five times more likely to experience depression than their sighted peers.
+Your parent has lost something real.
 The things they enjoyed doing, like reading or fine needlework or watching movies, are harder or impossible now.
 Some older adults with vision loss also become withdrawn, less likely to go out, less likely to see friends.
 This can spiral into isolation and depression.
-The emotional impact of vision loss is real and should be taken seriously.

 Treatment Options: What's Possible and What's Not

 Cataracts are very treatable with surgery.
 If your parent's vision is being significantly affected by cataracts, cataract surgery is usually a straightforward recommendation.
 The surgery is done under local anesthesia, takes about fifteen minutes, is usually painless, and has a high success rate.
-After surgery, your parent will need to use eye drops for a few weeks, and they'll need to keep their eye protected, but most people recover quickly.
-The improvement in vision can be remarkable.
+After surgery, your parent will need to use eye drops for a few weeks and keep their eye protected, but most people recover quickly.
 A person who couldn't read before cataract surgery might be reading easily afterward.
 A person who couldn't drive safely might be able to drive again.

-Dry macular degeneration is managed with vitamins and minerals that have been shown to slow progression, like lutein, zeaxanthin, vitamins C and E, and zinc.
-Lifestyle factors like quitting smoking and eating a diet with antioxidants and omega-3 fatty acids also help.
-Some newer treatments are being studied and might become available.
-But currently, the focus is on slowing progression, not reversing damage.
+Dry macular degeneration is managed with the AREDS2 supplement formula and lifestyle factors like quitting smoking and eating a diet rich in antioxidants and omega-3 fatty acids.
+The focus is on slowing progression, not reversing damage.

-Wet macular degeneration is treated with injections directly into the eye of medications that stop the growth of abnormal blood vessels.
-These are called anti-VEGF medications.
-They can be very effective at stopping vision loss and sometimes even improving vision if caught early.
+Wet macular degeneration is treated with anti-VEGF injections directly into the eye.
+These can be very effective at stopping vision loss and sometimes even improving vision if caught early.
 They require repeated injections, sometimes monthly initially, then spaced out over time.
 The injections sound scary but are relatively painless because anesthetic drops are used.
-This treatment has made a huge difference in outcomes for wet AMD.
+This treatment has transformed outcomes for wet AMD.

 Diabetic retinopathy is managed with control of blood sugar and blood pressure to prevent progression.
-If it's advanced, laser surgery or injections into the eye can help.
+If it's advanced, laser surgery or anti-VEGF injections can help.
 The key is early detection, which is why regular eye exams are so important for people with diabetes.

 Living With Reduced Vision: Practical Adaptation